1928 Grand Prix season: Regulations and Technical

 With poor fields and declining interest in Grand Prix racing, the AIACR had declared at the start of the 1927 season that it would be the last for the 1.5-litre formula.
 Manufacturer participation was negligible, and not helped by the increasing economic downturn.
 Its new formula was based on weight and fuel consumption: cars had to be a minimum 500 kg to a maximum of 750 kg, while Grands Prix were stipulated to be at least 600 km long.
-Once again, a minimum three races had to be competed in to qualify for the championship, including the compulsory European Grand Prix, this year awarded to Great Britain.
+Once again, a minimum of three races had to be competed in to qualify for the championship, including the compulsory European Grand Prix, this year awarded to Great Britain.
 It was also declared that the European Grand Prix would be open to manufacturer-approved private entries and not just works teams.
 This apparently did not extend to the other races, although this is unclear.

 At the end of 1927, a full seven national Grands Prix were scheduled, starting with the Indianapolis 500.
 Yet, as early as December 1927, the French organising body said it would not run a Grand prix and instead hold a sports-car race.
 The German federation announced a similar plan in February, while the British were looking at holding their race on the Isle of Man or Ireland.
-In March, it too was cancelled and the Italian federation was instead awarded the European GP.
+In March, it too was cancelled, and the Italian federation was instead awarded the European GP.
 After the race at Indianapolis was held, both the Spanish and Belgian authorities cancelled their races, so with just the two rounds left the AIACR was forced to concede and declare the 1928 championship null and void.

 However, with no formal international championship, virtually all organisers completely ignored the new regulations and chose to run to a Formula Libre, or open formula with no engine, weight, fuel or distance limitations.
 This lack of formal regulations opened the door to privateer drivers to bring their older vehicles back to race.
 This also left the Targa Florio as the blue riband event for the European racers.

 The Targa Florio organisers extended the classes back out to five to cover the larger cars – up to 1.1-litre, to 1.5-litre, to 2-litre, to 3-litre and over 3-litre.
 As in the previous year, the 1100cc cars only ran three laps, while the rest did five laps.
 Two occupants were required for all cars, unless the driver carried a 70 kg ballast instead.
 The maximum time allowed for the five laps was 8½ hours.
 The Coppa Florio, in its alternate year with France, was again put up for competition and being run to the same distance as the Targa, was an additional trophy for the overall winner.

 In November 1927, former race-winner and decorated war-hero Eddie Rickenbacker bought the Indianapolis Motor Speedway from Carl Fisher and Jim Allison for $700 000.
 Meanwhile, the AAA stuck with the 1.5-litre formula which was providing successful racing in America.